callumf8/stackbit_website/content/pages/about.md

   I should begin by introducing myself...so here is me waving from the side of a mountain!
 img_path: /images/half_dome.jpeg
-img_alt: Portrait of a man with beard and mustache
 seo:
   title: About Me
   description: This is the about me page